47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 After that, you'll see two new files in your folder: `travis-deploy-key` and `travis-deploy-key.pub`

-_**Note:** If you are creating the keys in your project maybe you should add these files to your .gitignore file_.
+_**Note:** If you are creating the keys in your project, maybe you should add these files to your .gitignore file_.

 **2- Add key to GitHub Project**

-Add the content of `travis-deploy-key.pub` in the `Deploy Key` section of the GitHub project's setting page.
+Add the content of `travis-deploy-key.pub` in the `Deploy Key` section of the GitHub project's settings page.

-Navigate to `Setting` > `Deploy Keys`.
+Navigate to `Settings` > `Deploy Keys`.
 Make sure you allow write access in order to push in this repository.

 **3- Encrypt your keys**

 Travis needs the keys for publishing the microsite in `gh-pages` branch.
 It's very important that you encrypt your keys using the `travis` command line.
-You have to install travis:
+You have to install Travis:

 ```
 $ gem install travis
 ```

 _**Note:** An important thing to remember is that you can only have one file encrypted in Travis.
-If you need more keys you should use `tar` for joining your different keys.
-In our example, we only are going to use the key_
+If you need more keys, you should use `tar` for joining your different keys.
+In our example, we are only going to use the key_

-We have to encrypt the `travis-deploy-key` file and we have to add the encrypted file to GitHub.
+We have to encrypt the `travis-deploy-key` file, and we have to add the encrypted file to GitHub.

-First, we must be logged into travis:
+First, we must be logged into Travis:

 ```
 $ travis login